 I am using gum paste letters for this tutorial but you can also use this technique for piped buttercream messages, or even royal icing, ganache and melted chocolate.
 You can also use this technique on buttercream or ganache covered cakes too.

-It takes quite a bit of good estimation to ensure the letters are arranged in such a manner that they are perfectly centered (where they are meant to be perfectly centered, off course).
+It often takes quite a bit of good estimation to ensure the writing on cakes are perfectly centered (where they are meant to be perfectly centered, off course).

-I have had experience in having to redo and redo my lettering on cakes just so that they are perfectly positioned on my cakes, and over time, I figured out, the best way to get these lettering work done quickly on cakes is to use a certain measuring technique.
+From my years of experience as a cake decorator, I have had experience of having to redo my lettering just so that they are perfectly positioned on my cakes.
+Over time, I figured out, the best way to get these lettering work done quickly and without errors.

-The example I am using here is my Hello Kitty birthday cake on which I placed the birthday girl's name on a pink fondant plaque on the side of the cake.
-I have a full tutorial on how to decorate the cake on a separate page here, so this tutorial will only be focusing on how I got the birthday girl's name perfectly centered on the pink fondant plaque.
+The example I am using here is my Hello Kitty birthday cake.
+Here, I placed the birthday girl's name on a pink fondant plaque on the side of the cake.
+I have a full tutorial on how to decorate the Hello Kitty birthday cake on a separate page here, so this tutorial will only be focusing on how I got the birthday girl's name perfectly centered on the pink fondant plaque and the cake.

 The problem with that is that the letter 'I' is so much more narrower compared to the rest of the letters and so dividing the letters by mere count is not going to give a centered positioning for the name.